-Scott has over ten years of corporate finance experience with increasing management responsibilities within the energy sector.
+Gabe has over 10 years of corporate finance experience with increasing management responsibilities within the energy sector.
 He previously served as Vice President of Finance

 and Corporate Development for Eureka and has been with the company since inception.
 Prior to joining Eureka Midstream, his previous experience includes over five years as a key member of an energy-focused private equity firm and an international investment bank.

-Scott earned a Bachelor of Science in finance from the University of Alabama in 2005, where he was a four-year letterman in baseball, served as team captain, named an ESPN Academic All-American, recognized as the Outstanding Finance Undergraduate Student, a Paul Bear Bryant Student Athlete of the Year Finalist, a National Collegiate Baseball Writers Association All-American, and a First Team All-SEC choice.
+Gabe earned a Bachelor of Science in finance from the University of Alabama in 2005, where he was a four-year letterman in baseball, served as team captain, named an ESPN Academic All-American, recognized as the Outstanding Finance Undergraduate Student, a Paul Bear Bryant Student-Athlete of the Year Finalist, a National Collegiate Baseball Writers Association All-American, and a First Team All-SEC choice.

 Executive Vice President

-Melissa Richey serves as Executive Vice President of Engineering and Construction at Eureka Midstream, where she manages all aspects of the company’s engineering, project management, construction, land and GIS.
-She has more than twenty-five years of oil and gas experience, including operations, engineering, environmental, land, project management and construction, primarily within the production and midstream sectors.
+Melissa Richey serves as Executive Vice President of Engineering and Construction at Eureka Midstream, where she manages all aspects of the company’s engineering, project management, construction, land, and GIS.
+She has more than 25 years of oil and gas experience, including operations, engineering, environmental, land, project management and construction, primarily within the production and midstream sectors.

 Vice President and Controller

-Charlie King serves as Vice President and Controller of Eureka Midstream, where he directs the accounting, tax, and compliance functions for both Eureka Midstream and Transtex.
+Charlie King serves as Vice President and Controller of Eureka Midstream, where he directs the accounting, tax, and compliance functions of the company.

-King graduated summa cum laude from Stephen F. Austin State University with a Bachelor of Science and a Master of Professional Accountancy.
-King is a Certified Public Accountant.
+Charlie graduated summa cum laude from Stephen F. Austin State University with a Bachelor of Science and a Master of Professional Accountancy and he is a Certified Public Accountant.